Khalid Abu Ali

-Khalid bin Abdullah bin Abd Al Rahman Bu Ali (Arabic: خالد بن عبدالله بن عبد الرحمن بو علي) (13 November 1966) a Saudi journalist, editor of Al Sharq since 2013 and a Chief Executive Officer of the Eastern Printing and Media Foundation.
+Khalid bin Abdullah bin Abd Al Rahman Bu Ali (Arabic: خالد بن عبدالله بن عبد الرحمن بو علي) (13 November 1966) a Saudi journalist, editor of Al Sharq since 2013 and a chief executive officer of the Eastern Printing and Media Foundation.
 He is also a member of the Board of Directors of the Saudi Journalists Authority.

 Education

 Bu Ali studied at King Faisal University in Al-Ahsa and majored in project management.
 He obtained his bachelor's degree in 1990.
 He also attended a number of training courses in journalism and media, including specialized journalism courses at Saudi Research and Publishing Company in London and the Head Centre in Jeddah in 1991/1992.
 He received practical training in Middle Eastern and Morning papers.

 Career

 Bu Ali began his career in 1987 as a correspondent for a number of Saudi and Gulf publications until 1989, when he joined Saudi Research and Publishing Company, where he worked as an editor for the Middle East newspaper and "Noon" newspaper during the second Gulf War.
-He later became an official to liberate the Middle East in the Easter Region, after which he joined the foundation team of the Sabah Newspaper, "Noon".
+He later became an official to liberate the Middle East in the Eastern Region, after which he joined the foundation team of the Sabah Newspaper, "Noon".
 Year later, he started to work at Al-Estiya newspaper which was launched by the Saudi Research and Publishing Company.
 He was appointed Director of Economic Editorial in 2003 and Director of the Office of Saudi Research and Publishing Company in the Eastern Region until 2007.
 He also established the Saudi Public Relations Department in Bahrain's Eastern Region and the Customer Relations Department.
 In2007, he joined the Eastern Press and Media Foundation as supervisor and Director-General of the Orient Newspaper Launch Project, and was appointed Editor-in-Chief in 2013.